7 Questions with Ken Lee

 5. What's the most recent significant leadership lesson you've learned?

 My previous pastor taught us that 'the best you is a WHOLE you'.
 Though not specifically with the intention to apply this to leadership, my wife and I have found that if you pursue wholeness as a leader (ie deal with your dysfunctions, your hang-ups, your blind spots, your character issues, and all your areas of brokenness) it will bless every sphere of your influence that your leadership life touches.
-I've come to realise in 16 years of senior pastoring that there are very few things that do more long term damage to people than unwhole people in positions of influence.
+I've come to realise in 16 years of senior pastoring that there are very few things do long term damage to people than unwhole people in positions of influence.

 6. How do you develop a healthy leadership pipeline in a church?